genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_fuse/03_features/05_charts.md

 ### Linked charts

 So far we have seen what charts look like when we feed them our data.
-But what if we wanted to filter the data represented, based on a specific componenet?
+But what if we wanted to filter the data represented, based on a specific component?
 Similar to [Linked Ui Components](/fuse/features/linked-i-components/), we can update our charts based on the status of another component.
 See example below for more detail:

 <zero-card style={{backgroundColor: "#101628", padding: "4px"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Linked Chart</b></h4>